ppgeyser/ppgeyser.github.io/resume.md

 * MSAI Consulting / San Diego, CA / September 2018 to Present
   * Assistant Operations Manager
-    * Create, implement, and evaluate all human resource department policies,procedures, and structures
+    * Create, implement, and evaluate all human resource department policies, procedures, and structures
-    * Manage health insurance programs-Facilitate quarterly and annual employee performance reviews
+    * Manage health insurance programs
+    * Facilitate quarterly and annual employee performance reviews
-    * Ensure all employee records are maintained and updated with new hireinformation or changes in employment status
+    * Ensure all employee records are maintained and updated with new hire information or changes in employment status
-    * Identify the company’s hiring needs and manage the recruitment process toensure it runs smoothly
+    * Identify the company’s hiring needs and manage the recruitment process to ensure it runs smoothly
-    * Respond to employees’ queries and resolve issue in a timely and professionalmanner
+    * Respond to employees’ queries and resolve issue in a timely and professional manner
     * Manage the organization’s employee database and prepare reports
     * Process payroll and manage employee time tracking
     * Assist with the implementation of new processes and procedures